-- 3. 6.3 All statements of special educational need or Education Health Care Plans are reviewed annually at the Annual Review Meeting.
+- 6.1 The individual special educational needs of pupils are outlined in their statements/EHCPs and these statements/EHCPs include clear educational objectives.
+The school will use these objectives in order to plan appropriate educational provision for each pupil. - 6.2 All statements of special educational need or Education Health Care Plans are reviewed annually at the Annual Review Meeting.
 We are committed to providing sufficient time for each meeting so that parents, staff and others involved in the pupil's education and care can discuss progress and plan carefully for the future.
 The head teacher and/or the SENDCO and the class teacher, are present at each review meeting.
 We also encourage the involvement of pupils in their own reviews.
-Additional professionals may be invited as specified in the statement/EHCP as required. - 4.
-6.4 The calendar for the annual review of pupils' EHCP/statement is drawn up at the start of each academic year by the leadership team.
-The calendar is circulated to all of the relevant agencies so that they can make plans for their involvement wherever appropriate. - 5.
-6.5 As part of the review process the educational objectives listed on the statement are considered and it may be recommended that they are amended, removed or added to.
+Additional professionals may be invited as specified in the statement/EHCP as required. - 6.3 The calendar for the annual review of pupils' EHCP/statement is drawn up at the start of each academic year by the leadership team.
+The calendar is circulated to all of the relevant agencies so that they can make plans for their involvement wherever appropriate. - 6.4 As part of the review process the educational objectives listed on the statement are considered and it may be recommended that they are amended, removed or added to.
 Key short to medium term targets relating to these longer term objectives form the basis of an Individual Support Plan (ISP) for each pupil.
-Progress towards targets is reviewed regularly and they are amended as appropriate through the school year. - 6.
-6.6 It is important to remember that the ISP represents only a part of the planning undertaken for each pupil, and that there is careful consideration of individual needs and more detailed definition of intended learning outcomes in all areas of the curriculum. - 7.
-6.7 The assessment cycle procedures undergo regular review so that we can adapt our curriculum and use our resources efficiently to take account of group and individual needs.
+Progress towards targets is reviewed regularly and they are amended as appropriate through the school year. - 6.5 It is important to remember that the ISP represents only a part of the planning undertaken for each pupil, and that there is careful consideration of individual needs and more detailed definition of intended learning outcomes in all areas of the curriculum. - 6.6 The assessment cycle procedures undergo regular review so that we can adapt our curriculum and use our resources efficiently to take account of group and individual needs.
 As part of this process we use a range of assessment strategies including teacher assessment, National Curriculum SATs, external examinations and accreditation.
 These assessments are used alongside other relevant information in the planning of the curriculum and in setting whole-school and cohort targets.